-SBD is a UK founded company and arguably one of the best-known names in raw powerlifting because of its dedication to creating IPF competition-approved gear and apparel.
-Their designs remain simple but you can rest assured you are purchasing something of excellent quality every time.
+SBD is a UK-founded company and arguably one of the best-known names in raw powerlifting because of its dedication to creating IPF competition-approved gear and apparel.
+Their designs remain simple but you can rest assured you are always purchasing something of excellent quality.

 SBD is a major sponsor of the IPF world championship, providing gear and apparel to the competitors who qualify for the international stage.